chookmook29/guessing_game/README.md

 # Wildlife Quiz

-Wildflife Quiz is an online guessing game written in Python using the Flask framework.
-It tests user's knowledge about wild animals in fun and entertaining way, not being too challenging.
+Wildlife Quiz is a quick and easy online guessing game for one person that requires nothing more than the ability to spell and some knowledge about animals.
+It was written in Python using the Flask framework.
+It tests your knowledge in fun and entertaining way, not being too challenging.

 ## UX